roninwood/siteleaf/_posts/2016-10-11-lol-you-wild-wyd-though.markdown

 ---
-title: Lol you wild, WYD though?
+title: You Know T.F.
+Where - Lol you wild, WYD though?
 date: 2016-10-11 21:48:00 -04:00
 categories:
 - Freelance